top of page

 Encourage free and organic marketing through word-of-mouth and UGC

-Filipinos also love to share their viewpoints on certain topics, creating their own posts on their social media walls.
-34.1% of social media users in this country go to social media to share their own opinions.
+Filipinos are passionate social media users, making it easy for quality content to go viral in this market.
+Filipinos love sharing content that they find amusing or relatable, clicking that "share" button without a second thought.
+They also enjoy sharing their viewpoints on various topics, creating their own posts on their social media walls.
+In fact, 30.1% of social media users in the Philippines go to social media to share their own opinions.

-With this consumer behavior, one marketing strategy that turned out to be effective is the use of User-Generated Content or UGC.
-UGC is any type of content which has been organically posted by a social media user about a certain product or service.
-One good example of UGC is Instagram users using the hashtags of brands while showing off their newly-bought products.
+With this consumer behavior, one marketing strategy that has proven effective is User-Generated Content or UGC.
+UGC is any type of content that has been organically posted by a social media user about a particular product or service.
+One great example of UGC is when Instagram users use brand hashtags while showing off their newly bought products.

-UGC is highly-effective, because these are actual positive experiences of real consumers posted online.
+UGC is highly effective because it's the actual positive experience of real consumers shared online.
 It exudes honesty, authenticity, and practicality.
-Additionally, it costs little to none for the brand.
-Brands may encourage consumers to create UGCs by giving avenues for reviews and testimonials.
+What's more, it costs little to nothing for the brand.
+Brands can encourage consumers to create UGCs by providing avenues for reviews and testimonials.
+This helps build a community around the brand and creates a buzz that can reach even more potential customers.

 Conclusion